sanja7s/JJ/readme.md

 ### Prediction
-1. Predict image class for each of the JJ labels
+1. Predict imagelet/district class for each of the JJ labels, including the vitality, either directly or indirectly.